Alexandros Arkadopoulos

 Records

-In fables, fragments of ancient myths are preserved.
-On this CD, Domna Samiou & her collaborators sing tales of the fabulous and the fantastic combining the real world with the supernatural and narrating stories, often tragic, which might once have occurred – or could do so one day – however […]
+Tales of the fabulous and the fantastic combining the real world with the supernatural.
+Narrating stories, often tragic, which might once have occurred – or could do so one day.

-Wheat, wine, oil He makes grass grow for the cattle, and plants for people to cultivate· bringing forth food from the earth: wine that gladdens human hearts, oil to make their faces shine, and bread that sustains their hearts (Psalm 104, 15)
+Wheat, wine, oil.
+He makes grass grow for the cattle, and plants for people to cultivate· bringing forth food from the earth: wine that gladdens human hearts, oil to make their faces shine, and bread that sustains their hearts (Psalm 104, 15)